zentyal/zentyal/docs/en/user/directory.rst

 slave in the master's */etc/hosts*.
 Other option is to set up the DNS service in eBox, including the slave hostname and IP address.

+If the firewall module is enabled in the master eBox, it has to be configured in a way that allows incoming LDAP traffic from the slaves.
+By default, the firewall denies this traffic, so make sure to perform the necessary adjustments on the firewall before proceeding.

 Once these parameters are set and the slave hostname can be resolved from the master, the slave can be registered in the master by enabling the **users and groups** module in :menuselection:`Module Status`.